firoozandeh/ticket-telegrambot/README.md

-This is a Copy from RZDTicketsMonitoring-TelegramBot-heroku only for Test.
+This is a Telegram Bot only for Test.